UNC-Robotics/Med-RAD/README.md

 }
 ```

-An abstract that described an earlier version of this dataset can be found [here](https://arxiv.org/abs/2210.10834).
+The abstracts for the citations can be found [here] and [here](https://arxiv.org/abs/2210.10834) (an earlier version of this dataset).

 ## License